-This is a Non-Technical Summary (NTS) that has been produced for the purpose of conveying the key findings of the Environmental Impact Assessment Report (EIA Report) for a Section 36 application submission.
-The EIA Report comprises Volume 1 NTS, Volume 2 EIA Report, Volume 3 Figures and Volume 4 Appendices.
-Other documents in the application submission include a Planning Statement and a pre-application consultation report, together with an application letter.
+This is a Non-Technical Summary (NTS) (Volume 1) that has been produced for the purpose of conveying the key findings of the Environmental Impact Assessment Report (EIA Report) (Volume 2 EIA Report, Volume 3 Figures, Volume 4 Appendices) and Additional Information (AI) in response to consultation for a Section 36 application submission.
+Other documents in the application submission include a revised Planning Statement and a pre-application consultation report, together with an application letter.

-1.1 The Applicant
+The Applicant

-- 1.1.1 The Applicant is Stornoway Wind Farm Limited, a subsidiary of Lewis Wind Power Holdings Limited (LWP), which is a joint venture between EDF Renewables Ltd and Amec Project Investments Ltd in partnership with the Stornoway Trust. - 1.1.2 The Development Site is owned by the Stornoway Trust, a community owned charitable trust established in 1923, with responsibility for an area covering some 28,000ha.
-The Stornoway Trust has been a longstanding supporter of the development of a renewable energy industry in the Western Isles and over the past ten years has explored a range of options to stimulate renewable energy projects on its land.
+The Applicant is Stornoway Wind Farm Limited, a subsidiary of Lewis Wind Power Holdings Limited (LWP), which is a joint venture between EDF Renewables Ltd and Amec Project Investments Ltd in partnership with the Stornoway Trust.

+The Development Site is owned by the Stornoway Trust, a community owned charitable trust established in 1923, with responsibility for an area covering some 28,000ha.
+The Stornoway Trust has been a long-standing supporter of the development of a renewable energy industry in the Western Isles and over the past ten years has explored a range of options to stimulate renewable energy projects on its land.

-1.2 Background to the Proposed Development
+Background to the Proposed Development

-1.2.1 In September 2012, Scottish Ministers granted section 36 consent and deemed planning permission for a generating station comprising 36 wind turbines and ancillary development.
+In September 2012, Scottish Ministers granted section 36 consent and deemed planning permission for a generating station comprising 36 wind turbines and ancillary development.
 In May 2015, an application was made under the Electricity Act 1989 to amend the layout, output and size of the wind turbines (up to 145m to tip) and amendments to certain aspects of the ancillary development, with this being granted on 22 March 2016 (referred to as the 'Consented Development' in the EIA Report).
 Stornoway Wind Farm currently has a consented maximum generating capacity of 180MW.
-A further direction to extend the commencement.
+A further direction to extend the commencement of development date to 06 September 2020 was granted in June 2017 (referred to as the '2017 Direction' in the EIA Report).